rhuanlucasdev/theodinproject-Etch-a-Sketch/README.md

 - Click and drag the mouse over the grid to draw.
 - Use the "Reset" button to clear the drawing area and start fresh.

+## Live Demo 🚀

+You can see the live demo of the Etch-a-Sketch project [HERE](https://rhuanlucasdev.github.io/theodinproject-Etch-a-Sketch/).